fivefilters/readability.php/README.md

 Any version of PHP from 7.4 and above installed locally should be enough to develop new features and add new test cases.
 If you want to be 100% sure that your change doesn't create any issues with other versions of PHP, you can use the provided Docker containers to test currently in 7.4, 8.0, 8.1.

+If you use composer to download this this package, make sure you pass the `--prefer-source` flag, otherwise the `test/` folder won't be downloaded.

 You'll need Docker and Docker Compose for this.
 To run all the tests in the three PHP versions above, just type the following command:

 ```bash